sonicsleuth/mvc-framework-php/README.md

 Important!
 The Base Model performs automatic mapping of table columns names to the key-names of the data array you pass into it.
 Any key-names not matching a table column name will be dropped.

-Important!
-A Model that returns records from a database query will always return an array(array) even for a single record, and FALSE if no records are returned.
+Selecting Records: There are two methods available for selecting records.

+select() - Use this method to return multiple records.
 For example:

 ```
-// Return two or more records.
+// Use select() to return multiple records.
 $users = $user->select('users','dept = 12');
 $print_r($users);
 // OUTPUT: